-The subject forms part of a mixed residential area situated approximately 1.5 miles north of Dundee City Centre.
+The subjects form part of a long established private flatted development overlooking Baxter Park, approximately 1.5 miles North-East of Dundee city centre.
+The immediate surrounding properties are of similar age and construction.
 All essential amenities are available within easy reach.

-At the time of inspection, the subject was generally found to be in a fair condition, although some works of repair and maintenance are required.
-Elements are also ageing and are likely to require attention and/or upgrading/replacement in due course.
+At the time of inspection, the subjects were found to be generally well presented internally, with kitchen and sanitary fittings along modern lines.
+Any defects seen are considered to be capable of remedy during the course of routine maintenance and/or decoration.
+Externally some works of repair and maintenance are required.
+Elements are also ageing and are likely to require attention.

-We have reflected the general condition of the subjects in a valuation.
+We have reflected the condition of the subjects in our valuation.